April Bui Acupuncture

 Our physical body is actually a very complex, intricate energy matrix composed of multitudes of major and minor energy pathways called meridians and they are imperceptible by the naked eye.
 If you visualize the highway and road system in any major cities like Chicago, Los Angeles, Houston which facilitates transportation and movement throughout the entire city, you will have an idea of how our energy system looks and functions.

 Once the imbalances and affected meridians are identified, a group of acupuncture points relevant to the condition are chosen to properly rectify the illness.
 On average, a group of 12 -16 points are used for a standard acupuncture session and they may locate on the head, face, ears, trunk, arms, legs, hands, feet, front, back, or sides of the body.
 Each needle is then inserted into a single point, also common that several needles surround one point.
 Once inserted, needles are retained in the body for 30 minutes—during this span of time they facilitate one complete cycle of energy circulation throughout the entire body.

-If you are considering acupuncture for your health issues, talk to our acupuncturist to get an in-depth assessment and a treatment plan for your conditions.
+If you are new to our clinic and considering acupuncture for your health issues, we invite you to meet with our acupuncturist to get an in-depth assessment and a treatment plan for your conditions.

 When can you expect to feel improvement?

 Everyone responds differently to a treatment depending on the nature and severity of the condition being treated, other pre-existing conditions that can have bearing on the recuperative power of the individual, and patient's compliance to the treatment regimen.
 There is not one standard gauge that measures all people equally.
 Based on our experiences, majority of patients feel improvement within the week of the first treatment.
 The acupuncture effects are cumulative, therefore the likelihood of increasing improvement is expected as patient goes through the course of treatment and stays firmly with the treatment plan.